Contextualized Messages Boost Graph Representations: Experiments

 \section{Experiments}

-Experiments on synthetic datasets in simple node and graph property prediction tasks are conducted to highlight the representational capability and expressivity of SIR-GCN.
-To ensure fairness, three popular models in literature -- GraphSAGE, GAT, and GIN -- having only a single one-hop neighborhood aggregator with no manually designed expert features and domain knowledge are used as comparisons.
+Experiments on synthetic and benchmark datasets in node and graph property prediction tasks are performed to highlight the expressivity of SIR-GCN.
+Following the evaluation methodology of \citet{xu2018powerful}, \citet{corso2020principal}, and \citet{brody2021attentive}, the key GNNs in literature without advanced architectural design nor domain-specific features are used as primary comparisons to ensure a fair evaluation.